flub78/trello-backend/doc/devops.md

 # Devops

-Even if this project is developped by only one person there is time to same by deploying de DevOps pipeline.
+Even if this project is developed by only one person there is time to same by deploying de DevOps pipeline.

 ## Development process